mindset-dojo/mindset-dojo.github.io/project.md

 * Cards are collectively created and refined inspired by [User Story](https://en.wikipedia.org/wiki/User_story) form
 * [Empirical Inspection](https://www.scrum.org/resources/blog/three-pillars-empiricism-scrum) occurs weekly in a Cultivator-only Mat session

-Contributions are welcome and voluntary; the community accepts those that align with the dojo’s harmony and direction.
+Contributions are welcome and voluntary; we accept those that align with the dojo’s harmony and direction.

 ---